nnyx7/ltester/README.md

 # ltester
-A command-line application for load testing
+A command-line tool for load testing